-During practice placements the link between theory and practice will be enhanced by prescribed work based learning days in your zoned (practice) area on certain weeks of the academic year.
+During practice placements the link between theory and practice will be enhanced by prescribed work-based clinical seminar sessions in your zoned (practice) area on certain weeks of the academic year.
 These sessions will use your clinical experience as a trigger to review and consolidate your learning, and as a springboard for further exploration and discovery.

-The philosophy that underpins the curriculum not only recognises the importance of a programme of preparation that is practice centred, but acknowledges the need to promote the integration of theory and practice for the achievement of professional competence.
+The philosophy that underpins the curriculum not only recognises the importance of a programme of preparation that is practice centred but acknowledges the need to promote the integration of theory and practice for the achievement of professional competence.

-The work based learning days aim at strengthening this theory practice integration in a number of ways:
+The work-based clinical seminar sessions aim at strengthening this theory practice integration in a number of ways:

-- expanding the opportunity for students to develop independence, autonomy, flexibility and reflective thinking - using real life scenarios to facilitate student learning - accessing sources of information to support midwifery practice as it is delivered
+- expanding the opportunity for students to develop independence, autonomy, flexibility, and reflective thinking - using real life scenarios to facilitate student learning - accessing sources of information to support midwifery practice as it is delivered - Students can invite practice staff to share their expertise.

-The focus of the Work Based Learning Days will be on incidents emerging from practice.
+The focus of the Work Based Clinical Seminar sessions will be on incidents emerging from practice.
 These could range from broad situations such as advocacy and empowerment to specific case studies.
 They will also include skills to enhance practice.
 What is important is they are deemed appropriate to the learning outcomes of the Professional Practice module the student is undertaking.
-Since these Work Based Learning Days occur within each practice placement experience, more information about the dates and organisation of these days will be contained within the relevant practice module handbook.
+Since these Work Based Clinical Seminar sessions occur within each practice placement experience, more information about the dates and organisation of these days will be contained within the relevant cohort programme site and blackboard.